 - Polycythemia vera – a disorder in which your body makes too many red blood cells.
 It can cause headaches, fatigue, and shortness of breath.

-After you complete the test at home and get a result, follow the instructions in your kit to book a free virtual physician consult with our partner Physician 360 and receive a prescription, if needed.
+You won’t have to figure out how to interpret your results and take care of your health on your own.
+After you complete the test at home and get a result, follow the instructions in your kit to book a free virtual physician consultation with our partner Physician 360 and receive a prescription, if needed.

 Use this consultation to ask questions, share your concerns, and discuss what changes you will need to make to improve your health.
 The information you share during this consultation is confidential so you can feel comfortable discussing your health concerns in this setting.

 The method that is used to treat this condition will depend on the type of anemia you are suffering from.

 One of the most common types is iron deficiency anemia.
 As its name suggests, this condition occurs when your body does not get enough iron.
 Iron is needed to make hemoglobin, which is the protein in red blood cells that carry oxygen.

 If you aren’t getting enough iron, your body will not produce enough hemoglobin, which will result in anemia.
 Doctors typically advise their patients to take iron supplements and eat a diet rich in iron in order to treat this type of anemia.